 Dave Ramsey: Your Personal Finance Guru

-If you do decide to buy your home (or even if you just need help getting your finances in a straight stripe), Dave Ramsey is your guy.
+Whether you’re looking to buy a house or rent an apartment, Dave Ramsey is your guy.
 His website is chockfull of super useful resources.

 For the purposes of our current topic, take a look at his:

-Because, you can’t really weigh up the pros and cons of buying a home without at least some financial savvy.
+Because you can’t really weigh up the pros and cons of buying a home without at least some financial know-how.
 Well, you can, but chances are you won’t make an informed decision.

 Buying Versus Renting a Home: Final Thoughts